jnduli/blog_jnduli.co.ke/content/drafts/firefox_must_have_extensions.rst

 :author: John Nduli
 :status: draft

-I like firefox, and I've tweaked it to be ideal for my workflow.
-Here are the extensions I have:
+I like firefox, and I've tweaked it to be ideal for me.
+The extensions I have
+are:

 + `Dark reader <https://addons.mozilla.org/en-US/firefox/addon/darkreader/>`_: I
-  prefer having a dark background with light text, so this applies a dark theme to websites to.
-The only problem is my bank website doesn't work with this, so I've had to exclude it from the websites the plugin can work with.
+  prefer dark themes, so this applies one to websites.
+This works great except for my bank's website, which I've excluded in the plugin.
 + `Tridactyl <https://addons.mozilla.org/en-US/firefox/addon/tridactyl-vim/>`_:
-  provides vim keybindings to firefox.
-Its intuitive to use, and I'm especially fond of its bookmarking feature.
-I've changed the theme to shydactyl-dark using:
+  provides vim keybindings.
+It's intuitive and I'm fond of how it implemented bookmarks.
+I changed the theme to shydactyl-dark using:

     .. code-block:: lua

       colors --url https://raw.githubusercontent.com/eeshugerman/shydactyl-variations/master/dist/shydactyl-dark.css shydactyl-dark
       colourscheme shydactyl-dark

-  I had an issue when opening a new tab, where I'd see a white light that would immediately switch to dark mode, a flash bang, and it disoriented me for a while. `This github comment
+  When opening a new tab, there'd be a white canvas that immediately switched to dark-mode, a flash bang, which was disorienting.
+I found a solution on `this github comment
   <https://github.com/tridactyl/tridactyl/issues/2510#issuecomment-763198138I>`_
-  provides the solution.
-I added the following to `$HOME/.mozilla/firefox/profile-dir/chrome/userContent.css`:
+  and applied it by opening `$HOME/.mozilla/firefox/profile-dir/chrome/userContent.css` and adding:

     .. code-block:: css